 Students experiencing conflict with their advisor, committee members, other faculty, or with lab members should discuss their concerns with their Concentration Area Director and/or the BISI Associate Director or Director as soon as possible.
-Conflicts with teaching supervisors or faculty should be brought to the attention of the Associate Director immediately, who will work with the Assistant Dean for Undergraduate Studies to resolve the conflict.
+Conflicts with teaching supervisors or faculty should be brought to the attention of the Associate Director immediately, who will work with the Instructor, Department Chair, or appropriate administrator to resolve the conflict.
 If a student requests mediation, it will be provided via the Graduate School Ombudsperson.
 The student may meet with the Graduate School Ombudsperson at any time for advice and guidance.